De'Aaron Fox's Status For Nets-Kings Game

-De'Aaron Fox is listed as questionable for the game between the Brooklyn Nets and Sacramento Kings.
+Final Update: De'Aaron Fox has been ruled out for Wednesday's game between the Brooklyn Nets and Sacramento Kings.

 The Sacramento Kings are hosting the Brooklyn Nets in California on Wednesday night, and for the game they could be without their starting point guard.

-Note: Update: De'Aaron Fox will be a game-time decision in the game between the Brooklyn Nets and Sacramento Kings.